Guide

 When to Use It (and When to Skip It)

 Skip it on high-traffic horizontal surfaces where limited durability means constant recoating.
 Inconsistent performance on older or extremely porous wood wastes product and time.
-Does not always provide long-term protection against graying compared to pigmented stains — UV blockers need pigment to work effectively.
+Does not always provide long-term protection against graying compared to more heavily pigmented stains — UV blockers need pigment to work effectively.

 Limited Lifetime Warranty or Limited Satisfaction Guarantee with implied warranties often limited to one year.
 Read that carefully — “limited” doing heavy lifting in both warranty names.

-This product fills a narrow niche — fast-dry, low-odor, one-season protection for vertical surfaces and covered areas.
+This product fills a narrow niche — fast-dry, one-season protection for vertical surfaces and covered areas.
 Think of it as wood sunscreen, not armor.
 Reapply annually and bill accordingly.

 Frequently Asked Questions